kagzouli/StationDemoProject/terraformaws/README.md

  - This part is used to create the database AWS RDS of the project Station Demo

+### stationredis

+ - This part is used to create the redis cache of the project Station Demo

 ### vars

  - This part is used to configure all the environments